 The stage work premiered in January 2020 at Wisconsin Union Theater at UW-Madison, involving a community cast who performed their own responses to climate change in pop-up performances and grad students from the Nelson Institute for Environmental Studies as audience guides, narrating their scripted climate research.

-Watch on the Art Institute of Chicago's Earth Day 2021 webpage: two new mini-films, Floe scenes re-imagined and captured at Chicago's lakefront in February 2021.
+Watch on the Art Institute of Chicago's Earth Day 2021 webpage: two mini-films, Floe scenes re-imagined and captured at Chicago's lakefront in February 2021.

 Note from the Director, Carrie Hanson: